ktap/ktap/README.md

 that allow users to tune, troubleshoot and extend kernel and application.
 It's similar with Linux Systemtap and Solaris Dtrace.

-KTAP have different design principles from SystemTap in that it's based on bytecode, so it doesn't depend upon GCC, doesn't require compiling a kernel module, have great portability, safe to use in production environment, fulfilling the embedd ecosystem's tracing needs.
+KTAP have different design principles from Linux mainstream dynamic tracing language in that it's based on bytecode, so it doesn't depend upon GCC, doesn't require compiling a kernel module, safe to use in production environment, fulfilling the embedd ecosystem's tracing needs.

+KTAP also is designed for enabling great interoperability with Linux kernel, it gives user the power to modify and extend the system, and let users explore the system in an easy way.

 More information can be found at doc/ directory.